nebula-labs-xyz/lendefi-dao/audit/GovernanceToken.md

 2. **Limited Deployer Share**

    The deployer receives only 1.2% of the token supply.
-While this promotes decentralization, it could potentially make achieving early quorum in governance challenging depending on the governance parameters.
+This promotes decentralization and reduces founder control, aligning with best practices for governance tokens.

 3. **Receive Function Revert**